 Make the cakes:

 - Preheat oven to 350 degrees.
-Oil the sides and line the bottoms of three 9-inch cake pans with a circle of parchment paper.
+Oil three 9-inch cake pans, and line the bottoms with a circle of parchment paper.

-- Combine the flour, baking powder, baking soda, cinnamon, ginger and salt in a large bowl.
+- Sift the flour, baking powder, baking soda, cinnamon, and ginger into a large mixing bowl.
+Add the salt and whisk well to combine.
 In a smaller bowl whisk together the milk, applesauce, vinegar, oil, vanilla, sugar and brown sugar.